Dovish tilt at Fed next year could meet hawkish Trump picks

 They are among the four to rotate out of the Federal Open Market Committee (FOMC) next year, replaced by ardent dove Chicago Fed President Charles Evans and three first-time voters who became Fed presidents in the last 18 months.
 This trio, Patrick Harker, Robert Kaplan and Neel Kashkari, have urged only gradual rate hikes in past speeches.

-Macroeconomic Advisers, a research firm that publishes a 1-to-10 "voting index," estimated the FOMC will edge towards the dovish end of the scale at a 3.8 reading next year, from 4.2 now.
-"Dissents in favour of a slower pace of hikes from some of the most dovish members are ... a possibility," it said in a note.
+Macroeconomic Advisers, a research firm that publishes a 1-to-10 "voting index," estimated the FOMC will edge toward the dovish end of the scale at a 3.8 reading next year, from 4.2 now.
+"Dissents in favor of a slower pace of hikes from some of the most dovish members are ... a possibility," it said in a note.

 Still, Trump will likely name more conservative governors next year and replace both Yellen, assuming she does not stay on as Fed governor when her term expires, and Vice Chair Stanley Fischer in 2018.